-The dashboard below provides data on SUNY Geneseo's campus-administered COVID-19 tests, positive results, active cases, and related information.
-For details on all SUNY campuses visit the SUNY COVID-19 Case Tracker.
+This dashboard provides data on SUNY Geneseo's campus-administered COVID-19 tests, positive results, active cases, and related information.
+The page is updated daily.

 What happens when someone who’s been on campus tests positive?

 Any individual who has tested positive must isolate.

 Anyone believed to be at risk for exposure—based on the definition of close contact—will be notified, asked to self-quarantine, and guided on next steps.